Star Model 1914 at a Backup Gun Match

 What is the Star Model 1914 and its historical significance?

-The Star Model 1914 is a .32 ACP pistol produced by Star in Spain.
-It was an emergency acquisition by the French military during World War I, serving as a higher-quality alternative to the more common Ruby pistols of the era.
+The Star Model 1914 is a Spanish semi-automatic pistol manufactured by Bonifacio Echeverria.
+It gained historical significance as an emergency acquisition by the French military during World War I, serving as a higher-quality alternative to the more common Ruby pistols.

 How did the Star Model 1914 perform in a backup gun match?

-What are the key technical features of the Star Model 1914?
+What are the key technical specifications of the Star Model 1914?

-It's a simple blowback-operated pistol chambered in .32 ACP, with a capacity of 9 rounds.
-Its design is loosely based on the Mannlicher 1905 and features an open-top slide to prevent hammer bite.
+The Star Model 1914 is a simple blowback pistol with a 9-round capacity, chambered in .32 ACP.
+It is based loosely on the Mannlicher 1905 design and features an open-top slide to prevent hammer bite.

 More Range & Competition Videos You Might Like